 Did she, now?

-She stuffed the bandana back in her pocket.
+She stuffed the bandanna in her pocket.
 “I just hope we’re ready.
-I hope… I’m ready.
-It kills me, walking among them, knowing that… for some of them, these might be their last hours on earth.”
+I hope I’m ready.
+It kills me, walking among them, knowing that for some of them, these might be their last hours on earth.”

-“They’re volunteers.
+“They’re volunteers and every one of ’em has a beef with the Institute.
 Ain’t nobody being forced to risk their neck that don’t wanna be here.”

 “I wouldn’t miss it for the world.”